STLabs/Articles/articles/TheComponentPattern.md

 1. Software has three distinct axis: structure, behavior, and state.
 2. Programming is an art of organization.
 Good structure supports good organization.

-The component pattern is a pattern for creating well structured systems.
-Components define the structure of software systems.
-Components have inputs and outputs.
-Components of a system are composed together in the pattern shown in the diagram below.
-This pattern is intentionally simple and abstract and doesn't require a library or a framework.
+The component pattern is a pattern for creating well structured software.
 The pattern asserts that an ideal system is composed as one hierarchy of components, starting with the application component.
+It is intentionally abstract and doesn't require a library or a framework.

 ![](../resources/images/ComponentPattern.jpg)

- In the diagram above arrows pointing in represent input.
+ Components define the structure of software and are are composed together as shown in the diagram above.
+Arrows pointing in represent input.
 Arrows pointing out represent output.
-Outer components are parents, that process output of inner child components.
-This keeps dependencies pointing inward.
-With composition of input made inward, and output outward, no inner component is dependent on an outer component until it is in a context.
-Because the dependencies flow in the direction of composition of the system , the dependencies are inherent in the context itself.
+Outer components are parent components of inner components.
+This keeps dependencies pointing inward and output outward.
+No inner component is dependent on an outer component until it is in the context of it's parent.
+Because the dependencies flow in the direction of composition of the system , the dependencies are inherent in the system itself.

 ## What is a component?
 1. A component is any composable type that has input, a process, and output. (note: while a component may have multiple inputs and outputs, for reasoning purposes we consider the entire set of inputs and outputs as a whole.)